da-ni/pi-workbench/README.md

 `python linus.py [--db-dir /path/to/vector/db] [--prompt "your-prompt-as-string"]`

-For now, this will start the LLM and run a hardcoded prompt.
-Feel free to change the prompt in `linus.py`.

 ### Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, new features, and improvements to the documentation.